abumq/easyloggingpp/README.md

 <pre><a href="#easylogging">Goto Top</a></pre>
 #### Reading Configuration
-In order to check configuration for a certain logger, you may use `easyloggingpp::Loggers::ConfigurationReader` class that contains static members that take logger pointer and level you wish to check configuration for.
+In order to check configuration for a certain logger, you may use `easyloggingpp::Loggers::ConfigurationsReader` class that contains static members that take logger pointer and level you wish to check configuration for.

 ### Logging